 Science units include animals, plants and trees, insects, the human body, space, simple machines, and electricity.
 All students are invited to participate in the school’s annual Science Fair.

 We recently transitioned to a new science curriculum based on the Next Generation Science Standards.

 Language is a gift from God and should glorify and serve Him.
 Our language arts program balances both phonics- and literature-based approaches, which creates life-long readers, confident researchers, and writers who demonstrate clarity, logic, persuasiveness, creativity, and accuracy.
 By combining phonics and whole language, the curriculum addresses the needs of the new reader and the advanced reader and various learning styles.
 It provides opportunities for both kids who are still learning to decode as well as kids who are reading proficiently or above grade level.
 Students learn to use Scripture as a basis for analyzing what they read, write, think, and say.
 This approach helps students appreciate the diversity of human experience, culture, and values, and to evaluate spoken and written messages.

 In addition, the school is very excited to implement the F.A.S.T. curriculum system this year.
 Short for Foundations of Analysis Synthesis and Translation, the F.A.S.T. system is a very systematic, multi-sensory, and powerful method for teaching reading and spelling using phonological (sound) and orthographic (symbol) processing for students of all abilities.

-Developed in 1988, the program has demonstrated astonishing results.
+The program has demonstrated astonishing results.
 Students tutored and taught using the FAST system were making significant gains in a much shorter period of time than with other methods.

 While FAST was originally established as an intervention program, it has proven to benefit all students to learn to read efficiently and effectively.
 Students taught using this systematic process gain a highly reliable method for decoding and spelling (encoding) unfamiliar words.